 Ok, I have a confession to make.
 Writing the blog entry I did on Masturbation a year ago was so incredibly difficult for me.
 I realized before I hit send that I had bitten off all my fingernails and tugged at my eyelashes.
 What is up with THAT?
-It really makes me wonder what my mom said to me about masturbation oh those years ago.
+It really makes me wonder what my mom said to me about self love/masturbation all those years ago.
 I think it had a pretty significant impact on the sexuality of my young adult life.
 I’ve long thought that my interest in the field of psychology, women’s studies, and human sexuality has a lot to do with my very sexually repressed Catholic upbringing.
 Since I wrote that blog, I went through a class learning how to help Pre-Orgasmic Women.
-In it I unraveled my own first memory for my first orgasm.
-I’m 42 years old now and it took 30 years to recall it.
+In it, I unraveled my own first memory of my first orgasm.
+I’m 42 years old now, and it took 30+ years to recall it.

 So it raises a question for me: Why do some parents shame their children about behaviors that feel good and that don’t harm the child?
 Besides the obvious religious abuse around the topic, what is wrong with it?
 I’ll note here that when I say religious abuse, I’m using the same definition as listed on Wikipedia.

 Well-meaning instances of such abuse are often motivated by genuine concern that the targeted person will come to physical or spiritual harm should they engage in a certain behavior or question their beliefs.
 The perpetrator then uses exaggerated, distorted or even false versions of their teachings or their position of authority to instill intense fear and/or shame so that the victim will comply.